Spleen pain: Splenic infarction

 Abdominal pain remains the leading chief complaint in patients diagnosed with a splenic infarct.
 Evaluation of patients who present with abdominal pain requires a broad differential approach.

 Lab evaluation may help rule in other causes of abdominal pain.
 Elevated liver function tests, bilirubin or lipase, may suggest a hepatobiliary or pancreatic source for pain.
 Leukocytosis and elevated lactate dehydrogenase (LDH) may be found in splenic infarction.
 However, these results lack specificity to splenic infarct.

 Radiographic testing is required to detect this rare illness.
 In the hyperacute phase of infarction, abdominal CT scan performed with intravenous contrast is the imaging modality of choice in suspected splenic infarction.
-Splenic infarct appears as a wedge-shaped area of splenic tissue with the apex pointed toward the helium and the base of the splenic capsule.
+Splenic infarct appears as a wedge-shaped area of splenic tissue with the apex pointed toward the hilum and the base of the splenic capsule.
 As the infarction matures, the affected tissue may normalize, liquefy or become contracted or scarred.
 Abdominal ultrasound has also been used to detect splenic infarction.
 Ultrasound findings of the hypoechoic wedge-shaped region of splenic tissue indicate infarction.
 Evolution of infarction may appear as hyperechoic with retraction of the splenic capsule.